Crocodile Dundee: Production

 The idea to make the film came to Paul Hogan (the lead actor and one of the story writers) when he was in New York.
 He wondered what it would be like if a Northern Territory bushman arrived in town.
 As Paul Hogan said:

 The film's budget was raised through the 10BA tax concessions via Morgan Sharebrokers.
 Paul Hogan used his regular collaborators from TV, including John Cornell, Peter Faiman and Ken Shadie.
 Linda Kozlowski was imported to play the American reporter; Actors' Equity Australia objected to this but eventually relented.

 Principal photography began on 13 July 1985.
 The first scenes were filmed in the small town of McKinlay in Queensland, where the hotel used has original warped and polished hardwood floors.
 Production decided to shoot in Kakadu National Park at the end of the dry season since crocodiles were less active in the filming locations.
-Areas such as Gunlom Falls, also known as the UDP Falls back in the 1980's, are also featured in the movie.
+Areas such as Gunlom Falls, also known as the UDP Falls back in the 1980s, are also featured in the movie.
 The crocodile attack scene was filmed in Girraween Lagoon, just out of Darwin.
 Six weeks of filming were spent working out of Jaja, an abandoned uranium mining camp in Kakadu National Park in the Northern Territory with an additional week in Cloncurry.
 There was a further six weeks filming in New York City (including Newark Liberty International Airport, which serves the city).
-Filming wrapped on 11 October.
+Filming wrapped on 11 October 1985.

 When the filming finished, Hogan said he expected it would make millions of dollars around the world.
 Hogan also said of the film: "I'm planning for it to be Australia's first proper movie.
 I don't think we've had one yet—not a real, general public, successful, entertaining movie".
 Crocodile Dundee was offered to 20th Century Fox and Warner Bros. for North American release before Paramount picked it up for US$6 million.